Josh Rosen: Arizona Cardinals

+Rosen finished his rookie season with 2,278 passing yards, 11 touchdowns, and 14 interceptions as the Cardinals finished 3–13 (3–10 with Rosen as starter).
+His 66.7 passer rating was the worst among qualified passers that year.
+Rosen praised his teammates during the season, and resisted criticizing the team's unimaginative playcalling or weak offensive line and receiving corps.
+Arizona fired Wilks after the season and replaced him with Kliff Kingsbury, who declared that "Josh is our guy".
+The new coach, while coaching in college in 2018, had said that he would pick quarterback Kyler Murray if he had the first overall NFL draft pick.

 Miami Dolphins

-On April 26, 2019, after the Cardinals drafted quarterback Kyler Murray first overall in the 2019 NFL Draft, Rosen was traded to the Miami Dolphins in exchange for the Dolphins' 2019 second-round pick and their fifth-round pick in the 2020 draft.
-He was named the backup to Ryan Fitzpatrick to start the 2019 season.
+On April 26, 2019, after the Cardinals selected Murray first overall in the 2019 NFL draft, Rosen was traded to the Miami Dolphins in exchange for the Dolphins' 2019 second-round pick and their fifth-round pick in the 2020 draft.
+Arizona general manager Steve Keim attributed the trade to the value they received and said that "all of us are big fans of Josh Rosen".
+Josh Weinfuss of ESPN wrote that Rosen would have most likely been traded even if he had "put up big numbers" as a rookie.

-The Dolphins started the year 0–2, and were outscored 102–10.
+Rosen was named the backup to Ryan Fitzpatrick to start the season.
+The Dolphins started the year 0–2 and were outscored 102–10.
 After relieving Fitzpatrick in both contests, Rosen was named the starter for Week 3, and threw for 200 yards as the Dolphins lost 31–6 to the Dallas Cowboys.
-In Week 4 against the Los Angeles Chargers, he threw for 180 yards, one touchdown, and one interception in a 30–10 loss.
+During Week 4 against the Los Angeles Chargers, he threw for 180 yards, a touchdown, and an interception in a 30–10 loss.
 Rosen's touchdown pass was his first and only as a member of the Dolphins.
 Following a Week 5 bye week, Rosen started against the Washington Redskins, but was benched for Fitzpatrick after three quarters while throwing for only 85 yards and two interceptions.
 The Dolphins lost 17–16.
 Rosen only appeared in one other game in 2019, serving as Fitzpatrick's backup for the rest of the season.

-The following offseason, the Dolphins drafted quarterback Tua Tagovailoa fifth overall in the 2020 NFL Draft.
-Rosen was unable to surpass either Tagovailoa or Fitzpatrick on the depth chart, and Miami waived him on September 5 after failing to find a trade partner.
+The following offseason, the Dolphins drafted quarterback Tua Tagovailoa fifth overall in the 2020 NFL draft.
+Rosen was unable to surpass either Tagovailoa or Fitzpatrick on the depth chart, and Miami waived him on September 5, 2020, after failing to find a trade partner.